About Aurora Flight Sciences Corp

 Pilots?
-For most of its products, Aurora Flight Sciences doesn't need pilots (at least not ones who sit in a cockpit of a plane).
+For most of its aircraft, Aurora Flight Sciences doesn't need pilots (at least not ones who sit in a cockpit of a plane).
 The company makes unmanned aerial vehicles (UAVs, aka drones), and composite structures for aircraft with both military and scientific applications.
+A major project has been developing planes that can take off and land vertically.
 It also provides flight operations and testing services for a variety of aircraft.
-Customers include major aerospace contractors, such as Raytheon and US government agencies.
-Aurora Flight Sciences, along with Georgia Institute of Technology, is developing next-generation distributed controllers for turbine engines for the Air Force Research Laboratory.
+Customers have included include major aerospace contractors, such as

 Aurora Flight Sciences operates from facilities in Massachusetts, Mississippi, Virginia, and West Virginia.

-Orion is in development for the US Air Force to provide an affordable, 5-day endurance, Multi-Intelligence Surveillance Reconnaissance platform for the changing global security environment.
-Orion will be capable of flying with 1,000 lbs of payload at 20,000 ft. for 120 hrs.
+For the long haul, the Orion program is in development for the US Air Force to provide an affordable, five-day endurance, Multi-Intelligence Surveillance Reconnaissance platform for the changing global security environment.
+Orion will be capable of flying with 1,000 lbs of payload at 20,000 ft. for 120 hours.

 Aurora is also combining its unmanned expertise with more traditional aircraft navigation.
 The company has been testing its Centaur Optionally Piloted Aircraft (OPA).
 The OPA can be flown by a pilot or as an unmanned aircraft.